This post may contain affiliate links. Please see our disclosure here.

 Aged Vermont White Cheddar

-A cheese of intense flavor and semi-hard texture, Asiago is an incredibly rich, yet approachable cheese boasting smooth and nutty tones.
+Another cheese I picked has an intense flavor and semi-hard texture, Asiago is an incredibly rich, yet approachable cheese boasting smooth and nutty tones.

 Aged Wisconsin Cheddar

-The other flavors include, ParmentinoTM, Creamy Havarti, Fiesta Pepper Jack, Bruschetta Jack and New Zealander (Egmont).
-You can find these Sargento Tastings in most local markets.
+Other flavors include, ParmentinoTM, Creamy Havarti, Fiesta Pepper Jack, Bruschetta Jack and New Zealander (Egmont).